christsven/H.E.A.T/ruleset/list-overview.md

 ### Light infantry platoon

-The light infantry platoon has a focus on mobile
+The light infantry platoon has a focus on lots of infantry with a large pool of support options.
+While no heavy options are available, light infantry platoons get more units per attachment.

 ![Light infantry platoon](/ruleset/generic_platoons/generic_light_infantry_platoon.excalidraw.png)

 ### Armoured infantry platoon

+Armoured infantry consists of a a mix of IFVs with mounted infantry and a range of attachments.
+While not as many options are available as to light infantry, armoured infantry platoons are able to attach heavy systems such as tanks or helicopters, and still field enough organic infantry to engage any threat.

 ![armoured infantry platoon](/ruleset/generic_platoons/generic_armoured_infantry_platoon.excalidraw.png)